SunnySuite/Sunny.jl/GettingStarted.md

 end
 ```

-To enable Revise support in Jupyter notebooks, similar lines should be added to `~/.julia/config/startup_ijulia.jl`,
+Users of Jupyter notebooks should add similar lines to `~/.julia/config/startup_ijulia.jl`,
 ```
 try
     @eval using Revise